Why employing delivery drivers can help to solve gig economy pitfalls

 Find out how the delivery driver shortage is affecting restaurant delivery operations and why drivers don’t want to work for you!

-Riding the highs and lows of the last two years, restaurants were left to weigh up the pros and cons of both in-house and third-party food delivery.
+Riding the highs and lows of the last couple of years, restaurants were left to weigh up the pros and cons of both in-house and third-party food delivery.

-By ignoring the red flags that signalled they needed help with their restaurant food delivery system, many restaurants are now facing a delivery driver shortage.
+By choosing to ignore the red flags that signaled they needed help with their restaurant delivery service, many restaurants are now having to deal with a shortage of valid drivers.

-So, how do these issues around food delivery, whether it be efficiency or staffing shortages, ripple across restaurant operations as a whole?
+So, how do these issues around food delivery jobs, whether it be efficiency or staffing shortages, ripple across restaurant operations as a whole?

-Domino’s Pizza’s recent struggle with driver shortages has highlighted the wealth of issues impacting restaurants that fail to implement flexible delivery solutions and/or embrace new technologies such as delivery management softwares to streamline operational efficiencies.
+Domino’s Pizza’s recent struggle with the shortage of food delivery drivers has highlighted the wealth of issues impacting restaurants that fail to implement flexible delivery solutions and/or embrace new technologies (such as delivery management software) to streamline operational efficiencies.

-In order to avoid a similar fate, and move forward with long-term delivery management solutions, here are a few considerations regarding the pressing delivery problem even the Dominos Pizza of the restaurant world are facing.
+In order to avoid a similar fate for your restaurant, and to move forward with long-term delivery management solutions, here are a few considerations regarding the pressing delivery problem even the Dominos Pizza of the restaurant world is facing.

-With changes in consumer ordering habits (back to weekends and late-night), gas price hikes, lack of schedule flexibility, and ride-sharing gig pay staying higher than restaurant delivery, some drivers are opting out of restaurant delivery.
+With changes in consumer ordering habits (back to weekends and late nights), gas price hikes, lack of schedule flexibility, and ride-sharing gig pay staying higher than restaurant delivery, some drivers are opting out of the food delivery service industry.

-Not only do drivers want to avoid working in-store, but demand for drivers provides options to work with tech-enabled companies that help them be more productive, make more money and tips, and focus solely on deliveries.
+Not only do drivers want to avoid working in-store, but demand for drivers provides options to work with tech-enabled companies that help them become a more successful delivery service provider by being more productive, making extra cash, getting more job experience, and focusing solely on deliveries.

-Delivery drivers now want what many restaurants are hesitant to give:
+Delivery people now want what many restaurants are hesitant to give:

 Fewer delivery drivers want to deal with:

-If restaurants utilized a delivery management tool, adding third-party delivery driver networks, they could:
+If restaurants utilized a delivery management tool, adding gig economy or third-party delivery driver networks to their ecosystem they could:

-For Domino’s, its driver shortage forced them to reduce their store hours, leading to a profit dive where same-store sales fell by 2.9% after lockdown times, and current sales are down 27% year-to-date.
+For Domino’s Pizza, its driver shortage forced them to reduce their store hours, leading to a profit dive where same-store sales fell by 2.9% after lockdown times, and current sales are down 27% year-to-date.

-Phones are ringing, but aren’t being answered, meaning fewer orders, and restrictions in online orders due to changed operating times has sliced through the company’s growth opportunities.
+Phones are ringing, but aren’t being answered, meaning fewer orders, and restrictions in online orders due to changed operating times have sliced through the company’s growth opportunities.

-About 40% of Domino’s locations are now using call centers (further cutting into profits) to handle orders so employees can make and deliver pizzas.
+About 40% of Domino’s locations are now using call centers (further cutting into profits) to handle orders so in-house employees can essentially make and deliver pizzas themselves (for their normal hourly wage!).

 Even though Domino’s has 18,800 stores in 90 different markets, the company was forced to raise pizza prices for patrons while seeing its Earnings Per Share (EPS) fall to $2.82 from the estimated $2.91.